trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 When using one of these pressure extrapolation methods the calculation of the PPE is exactly the same as when using pressure zeroing.
-So within the linear systems the pressure values are equal to zero (``p_b=0``) and therefore not considered in the calculations.
+So within the linear systems the pressure values are equal to zero (``p_b=0``) and therefore are not considered in the calculations.
 Only in the pressure acceleration, the extrapolated pressure values are used for the boundary particles.
 For more information on these two methods, refer to the docs for the [boundary models](@ref boundary_models).

 ### PressureBoundaries
-The [`PressureBoundaries`](@ref) density calculator was introduced specifically for the IISPH fluid system and can therefore only be used with IISPH.
+The [`PressureBoundaries`](@ref) density calculator was introduced specifically for IISPH fluid systems and can therefore only be used with IISPH.
-In the standard IISPH method the PPE is solved only for the fluid particles.
+In the standard IISPH method the PPE is solved only for fluid particles.
 The pressure values for the boundary particles are then approximated, for example by using pressure mirroing.
 With pressure boundaries, however, the linear system is extended to